varnish/Varnish-Book/varnish_book.rst

    The downside is that you don't have historic data unless you set it up yourself, which is not covered in this chapter.
    The upside is that you get an abundance of information when you need it.

+   ..
+Log layout
+   ..
+TODO

+   ..
+Utilities to inspect the log
    To use the log data, you need to use specific tools to parse the content.
    Through the course you will become familiar with ``varnishlog`` and ``varnishstat``, which are the two most important tools you have at your disposal.